 Having an orderly panel interview can also help stronger interviewers cover for those who are not as good at interviewing candidates.
-Candidates can be better evaluated to determine if they are a good fit for the position, based on their skillsets, motivations, and job-related competencies.
+Candidates can be better evaluated to determine if they are a good fit for the position, based on their skillsets, mindset, motivations, and job-related competencies.

 Panel Interviewer Do’s and Don’ts

 If even one or two panel members hijack the process, it becomes a waste of time and effort for all concerned.

 In other words, everyone needs to be on the same page, with a grasp on the real-world job duties and performance objectives.

 With one individual leading the panel and everyone else taking supporting fact-finding roles in an orderly manner that allows everyone to weigh in and ask relevant questions.

-· A scorecard should also be in place, allowing interviewers to compare one candidate to another, and assess the core skillsets in relation to the position in question.
+Scorecards make it easy for interviewers to compare one candidate to another, and assess the core skillsets in relation to the position in question.